Eleanor Farjeon: Writing

-Farjeon's most widely published work is the hymn "Morning has Broken", written in 1931 which in 1971 became an international hit when performed by Cat Stevens, reaching number nine in the UK charts, six on the U.S. Billboard Hot 100, number one on the U.S. easy listening chart in 1972, and number four on the Canadian RPM magazine charts.
+Farjeon's most widely published work is the hymn "Morning has Broken", written in 1931, which became an international hit with Cat Stevens' 1971 recording, which reached number nine in the UK charts, six on the U.S. Billboard Hot 100, number one on the U.S. easy listening chart in 1972, and number four on the Canadian RPM magazine charts.
 She also wrote the Advent carol "People, Look East!", usually sung to an old French melody, and often performed by children's choirs.

 She wrote for the BBC's Have You Brought Your Music?
 The series was devised by Quentin Tod during the 1930s.

 Farjeon's plays for children, such as those to be found in Granny Gray, were popular for school performances throughout the 1950s and '60s because they were well within the capabilities of young children to perform and of teachers to direct.
 Several of the plays have a very large number of small parts, facilitating performance by a class, while others have only three or four performers.

 Farjeon's books include Martin Pippin in the Apple Orchard (1921) and its sequel, Martin Pippin in the Daisy Field (1937).
 These books, which had their origins in France when Farjeon was inspired to write about a troubadour, are actually set in Sussex and include descriptions of real villages and features such as the chalk cliffs and the Long Man of Wilmington.
 In Apple Orchard, the wandering minstrel Martin Pippin finds a lovelorn ploughman who begs him to visit the orchard where his beloved has been locked in the mill-house with six sworn virgins to guard her.
 Martin Pippin goes to the rescue and wins the confidence of the young women by telling them love stories.
 Although ostensibly a children's book, the six love stories, which have much the form of Charles Perrault's fairy tales such as Beauty and the Beast and Cinderella, were written not for a child but for a young soldier, Victor Haslam, who had, like Farjeon, been a close friend of Edward Thomas.
 Among the stories, themes include the apparent loss of a loved one, betrayal, and the yearning of a woman for whom it appears that love will never come.